robinz-labs/rioc-arduino/README.md

 # rioc-arduino
-enables Arduino IO pins to be reconfigurable and controllable by remote
+rioc-arduino is an Arduino sketch program that enables Arduino IO pins to be reconfigurable and controllable by remote apps like h5control or DigiShow LINK.